xlab-uiuc/acto/README.md

 </details>

-## 3. Kick-the-tire Instructions for Oat (10 minutes)
+## 3. Kick-the-tire Instructions for Oat (20 minutes)

-We prepared a simple example – reproducing a bug found by OAT – to help check obvious setup problems.
+We prepared a simple example – reproducing a bug found by Oat – to help check obvious setup problems.

 First, build the dependent modules: